jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

     * Forward plans
     * PAA/PAs
     * Reinstatements
+* S81 may be cancelled or resolved at any S81 status other than at 'cancelled' or 'resolved'.
 * See works statuses for more details on how works records are differentiated.